-If the technical indicators available are numerous, only a small number is really useful for efficient trading.
-Among them, the indicator ADX pulls out of the game.
+While there are many technical indicators available, only a small number are really useful for efficient trading.
+Among them, the ADX indicator stands out.
 We explain why and how to use it.

 What is the ADX Indicator?

-THE 'ADX indicator is a technical indicator that measures the strength of a stock market trend.
+THEADX indicator is a technical indicator that measures the strength of a trend in the stock markets.

-ADX is the abbreviation for Average Directional movement indeX, in French, the average directional movement index.
+ADX is the abbreviation of Average Directional movement indeX, or in French, the average directional movement index.

 It is part of the DMI, or Directional Movement Index, developed in 1978 by J. Welles Wilder, also father indicators RSI, ATR or SAR parabolic.